Revisit Visual Prompt Tuning: The Expressiveness of Prompt Experts¶

 Key Findings¶

-- VAPT consistently outperforms VPT across all pretraining objectives and both benchmarks while using fewer parameters.
+- VAPT consistently outperforms VPT across all pretraining objectives and benchmarks with fewer parameters.

-- In the low-data regime, VAPT's advantage is amplified exponentially (60.1% vs. 3.6%), corroborating the optimal sample efficiency predicted by Theorem 1.
+- In low-data scenarios, VAPT's advantage grows exponentially (60.1% vs 3.6%), validating the optimal sample efficiency predicted by Theorem 1.

 Highlights & Insights¶

-- Theory-Practice Alignment: The MoE perspective clearly diagnoses VPT's limitation (insufficient prompt expert expressiveness), and the theoretical analysis of VAPT (Theorem 1 establishes an optimal convergence rate of \(\mathcal{O}_P([\log(n)/n]^{1/2})\)) is fully consistent with the empirical advantage observed in low-data scenarios.
+- Theory-Practice Alignment: The MoE perspective provides a clear explanation for VPT's limitations.
+The theoretical analysis (Theorem 1 giving an \(\mathcal{O}_P([\log(n)/n]^{1/2})\) convergence rate) aligns perfectly with the empirical gains in low-data regimes.

-- Methodological Value of the MoE Framework: Provides a unified perspective for understanding and improving a broad class of prompt-based methods.
+- Value of the MoE Framework: Provides a unified perspective for understanding and improving various prompt-based methods.

 Limitations & Future Work¶